-The recommended method for installing or upgrading Data Protector is using the omnisetup.sh script.
-See "Installing a UNIX Cell Manager" (page 26) and "Upgrading the UNIX Cell Manager and Installation Server" (page 147).
+Note: The recommended method for installing or upgrading Data Protector is using the omnisetup.sh script.
+See "Installing and upgrading using UNIX system native tools" and "Upgrading the UNIX Cell Manager and Installation Server".

 Installing on HP-UX and Linux systems using native tools